 When you hire an editor, you can also ask them to check your facts, but be prepared to pay more for that service.
 Fact-checking is a job in itself.
 When done right, fact-checking takes a lot of time and isn’t easy.
 You can also find a list of fact checkers at the Bay Area Editors Forum.
 Fact checkers usually charge by the hour.

 Cautionary tale about fact checking

-I once started reading a book on improving one’s health through dietary changes.
+I once started reading a book on improving one’s health through dietary changes and fasting.
 The book was obviously self-published and unedited: the design was amateurishly done and the text was filled with typos and grammatical errors.
 I kept reading it because I know that typos don’t mean someone doesn’t know their stuff, and I thought I might learn something new.

 It was supremely irresponsible of her to publish a book on health without checking her facts.
 If someone trusted her information, they could have seriously injured their health.

 Don’t be that writer.